 Her mother, Laura Buhl Gainer, was a homemaker of PA Dutch/German heritage who was often

-biographies) rounded out the family.
-She was four years older than her little sister and also
+rounded out the family.
+She was four years older than her little sister and also inherited Frank's love

-Frank and Laura separated and eventually divorced.
-She and the girls moved to Chicago while
+and Laura separated and eventually divorced.
+She and the girls moved to Chicago while Frank moved

 When Lolly was a teenager Jonesey moved the family to San Francisco, where his stepdaughter

-again, this time to Hollywood.
-Although Hilary dreamed of being in the movies and regularly went
+this time to Hollywood.
+Although Hilary dreamed of being in the movies and regularly went to the

-to the studios for extra work and the occasional audition, her sister's goal was to be a
+studios for extra work and the occasional audition, her sister's goal was to be a stenographer.
+She'd

-got extra bit parts that day in a few film shorts, young Janet's interest in acting was still not piqued.
+extra bit parts that day in a few film shorts, young Janet's interest in acting was still not

 serious-sounding name of Janet, changing the spelling of her last name as well.

-her first big break in the Fox production of The Johnstown Flood, playing the second female lead
+first big break in the Fox production of The Johnstown Flood, playing the second female lead to

 approaching flood but winds up drowning in the deluge.
 Her work in this film impressed not only